Celery: In culture

 Daniel Zohary and Maria Hopf note that celery leaves and inflorescences were part of the garlands found in the tomb of pharaoh Tutankhamun (died 1323 BCE), and celery mericarps dated to the seventh century BCE were recovered in the Heraion of Samos.
-However, they note A. graveolens grows wild in these areas, it is hard to decide whether these remains represent wild or cultivated forms."
+They note that, because A. graveolens grows wild in these areas, it is difficult to determine whether the discovered remains represent wild or cultivated forms.
 Only by classical antiquity is it thought that celery was cultivated.

 M. Fragiska mentions an archeological find of celery dating to the 9th century BCE, at Kastanas; however, the literary evidence for ancient Greece is far more abundant.
 In Homer's Iliad, the horses of the Myrmidons graze on wild celery that grows in the marshes of Troy, and in Odyssey, there is mention of the meadows of violet and wild celery surrounding Calypso's Cave.

 In the Capitulary of Charlemagne, compiled c.
-800, apium appears, as does olisatum, or alexanders, among medicinal herbs and vegetables the Frankish emperor desired to see grown.
+800, apium appears, as does olisatum, or alexanders, among folk medicinal herbs and vegetables the Frankish emperor desired to see grown.
 At some later point in medieval Europe, celery displaced alexanders.

 The name "celery" retraces the plant's route of successive adoption in European cooking, as the English "celery" (1664) is derived from the French céleri coming from the Lombard term, seleri, from the Latin selinon, borrowed from Greek.

 Celery's late arrival in the English kitchen is an end-product of the long tradition of seed selection needed to reduce the sap's bitterness and increase its sugars.
 By 1699, John Evelyn could recommend it in his Acetaria.
 A Discourse of Sallets: "Sellery, apium Italicum, (and of the Petroseline Family) was formerly a stranger with us (nor very long since in Italy) is a hot and more generous sort of Macedonian Persley or Smallage... and for its high and grateful Taste is ever plac'd in the middle of the Grand Sallet, at our Great Men's tables, and Praetors feasts, as the Grace of the whole Board".